Assistant Professor at Católica-Lisbon School of Business and Economics

 - Digital Disintermediation and Efficiency in the Market for Ideas (with Imke Reimers).
 Revision requested by RAND Journal of Economics.

 - Video Killed the Radio Star?
 Online Music Videos and Recorded Music Sales (with Tobias Kretschmer).
-Revision requested by Information Systems Research.
+Second revision requested by Information Systems Research.

 - Social Networks, Social Communication and the Demand for News (with Lisa M. George).
 Revision requested by Information Economics and Policy.

 Work in progress or under review

 - Man versus Machine: Targeting, Data and Externalities in Online News (with Jörg Claussen and Ananya Sen)